CRIMINAL CASES AT TEMPE MUNICIPAL COURT

 Monday through Friday 8:00 AM to 5:00 PM, except holidays.

 Tempe Municipal Court Parking

-Parking for Tempe Municipal Court is directly across the street from the court in a large public parking garage.
+Parking for Tempe Municipal Court is across the street from in the city hall parking garage.
 The garage is attached to the Residence Inn Hotel.
 Parking is free for the first hour and $1.50 each additional hour.
 There’s a maximum daily rate of $12.
-They take credit cards and cash.
+They take card or cash.

 Tobin Law Office Offers Clients Effective Criminal Defense at Tempe Municipal Court.